Kids screaming. Pencils flying. Drool-covered desks. This is the stuff of teacher’s nightmares, capable of causing you

 I also loved watching them play.
-So many students are dealing with so many stressors and trauma.
+So many students are dealing with stressors and trauma.
 It was such a blessing to watch them just enjoy an activity and enjoy being a kid/teenager for a short period.

 Years later, I see them bring those skills to other classes and each other.
 I’ve seen my students help each other with projects and assignments.

 They teach each other special functions and shortcuts on technology.
 Others, help with picking out the perfect picture for a Google Slides presentation.

 I believe anyone can create their own versions of a classroom community.
 Be intentional about your management style and always bring your sense of humor!

 Your students will sense that you care about them.
 And that goes such a long way.